mtirado1/at89s8252-arduino/README.md

 In the blink directory there is `blinky.hex` that can be used as a sample program.

-Program the microcontroller by running the script.
+Program the microcontroller by running the script `writeprogram.py`.

 * If you want erase the chip run `eraser.py` it erase both program and data space.
 * If you want dump the program on chip run `readprogram.py`